A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 You file documents with the Court using the online system RedCrest.

-The RedCrest Electronic Filing User Guide has information and instructions.
+The RedCrest Electronic Filing User Guide has information and instructions and can be found at the RedCrest e-Filing Hub.

 Before you file documents, the Court encourages self-represented litigants to contact the Self-represented Litigants Coordinator.
 The coordinator can talk to you about Court process and check self-represented litigants have the right documents.
 They cannot give legal advice.